Highlights

 We need tangible data that can help with policy making and help the many poeple fighting for gender equality.
 Any change will meet constraints, but you don’t have to give up.
 We should collaborate with stakeholders; help align their interests and ensure that everyone is working towards a common goal.

-Felecite Rwemarika – President, Global Observatory for Gender Equality & Sport
+Felicite Rwemarika – President, Global Observatory for Gender Equality & Sport

 Do you want to join our global network, collaborate with us or contribute data, publications, and expertise?